 - 1. Harvest cells by trypsinization following established protocols. - 2.
-Wash cells twice with PBS. - Lyse cells by suspending in reaction buffer at 10-10 cells per 20 μl.
-Reaction buffer is 50 mM Tris-HCl, pH 7.5, 100 mM NaCl, 0.1% Tween 20, 1 mM DTT and an EDTA-free protease inhibitor cocktail (e.g., CompleteTM, Roche). - Add 2 μl of the SNAP-Vista Blue stock solution to 18 μl of cell lysate.
-Mix well by pipetting up and down several times - 5.
-Incubate in the dark for 30 minutes at 37°C. - Add an appropriate volume of concentrated SDS-PAGE sample buffer and proceed with sample preparation and SDS-PAGE according to the gel manufacturer's instructions. - After the gel is run, immediately obtain a fluorescent image using a UV transilluminator and an appropriate camera (Polaroid or digital).
-The dye is well suited for 360 nm excitation.
-The fluorescence is an intense blue. - After fluorescent imaging, standard fixing and staining protocols can be used to detect the non-fluorescent proteins.
+Wash cells twice with PBS. - 3.
+Lyse cells by suspending in reaction buffer at 104-105 cells per 20 μl.
+Reaction buffer is 50 mM Tris-HCl, pH 7.5, 100 mM NaCl, 0.1% Tween-20, 1 mM DTT and an EDTA-free protease inhibitor cocktail (e.g., Complete[TM], Roche). - 4.
+Add 2 μl of the SNAP-Vista stock solution to 18 μl of cell lysate.
+Mix well by pipetting up and down several times. - 5.
+Incubate in the dark for 20 minutes at room temperature. - 6.
+Add an appropriate volume of concentrated SDS-PAGE sample buffer and proceed with sample preparation and SDS-PAGE according to the gel manufacturer's instructions. - 7.
+After the gel is run, immediately obtain a fluorescent image using a laser scanner with 488 nm excitation or a UV transilluminator and an appropriate camera (Polaroid or digital).
+Excitation at 488 nm will give the best results.
+The fluorescence is an intense green. - 8.
+After fluorescent imaging, standard fixing and staining protocols can be used to detect the nonfluorescent proteins.